TeamRizu/outfox-wiki/content/dev/mode-support/bms-pms-support.md

 #BPM 140.35
 ```
 This setting allows the chart to specify the beginning (or starting) BPM of a song.
 This value will also be shown in the music wheel, and will be setting the speed that will be used as part of the modifiers / scrolling of the notes.
 This value used to require a whole number. _Project OutFox_ allows for floats here - you are limited to 6 decimal places - so ``143.000290`` as an example.

+Older simulators do not support decimal point `BPM` values, and you cannot enter a value above `255` as it can crash the simulator in question.
+If you are wishing to make your chart portable to other programs, bear this in mind; not every simulator supports this!

 This value also can (and will!) be overwritten by channel commands/settings later on in the chart.